PIR VS Microwave, How to Choose a Right Sensor

 What are PIR sensors?

-PIR sensors, are “passive infrared” sensors, receiving the heat source passively.
-They usually come with special lens, which have many slots.
+PIR sensors are “passive infrared” sensors, receiving the heat source passively.
+They usually come with special lenses, which have many slots.

-When heat source come in the sensor detective range, one slot receives over heat than that other slot does, the PIR sensor is triggered and turn on luminaire.
+When a heat source comes in the sensor detective range, one slot receives over heat than the other slot does, and the PIR sensor is triggered and turns on the luminaire.

-When heat source leave, all slots receive same heat, the PIR sensor will resume and turn off luminaire.
+When the heat source leaves, all slots receive the same heat, the PIR sensor will resume and turn off the luminaire.

 industrial commercial lighting sensor